aborazmeh/textlint-rule-arabic-diacritics/README.md

 ## TODO

-- Normalize diacritics forms before some regexes like for duplicated diacritics, and Tanween related rules
 - No consecutive five Harakat
 - No consecutive three Sokoon
 - No Tanween *and* Haraka on the same letter